Shopping Cart ( )

 It is also this fat that makes food tasty for cats.
 They are attracted to it since fat is their natural source of energy.

 However, dry foods lack this type of oily fat, making them less palatable.
-That is why there are many dry foods coated with flavour enhancers to make them tastier for cats.
+That is why there are many dry foods coated with flavor enhancers to make them tastier for cats.

 Whether a cat is indoor or outdoor, it needs the same minimum amount of water, protein, fatty acids, minerals and vitamins.